Acosix/alfresco-deauth/README.md

 If none of the date-related configuration properties are set to a valid constellation, the date of the audit entries will be used as input to the report of the web scripts.

 Reports are provided in JSON or CSV format, with JSON being the default if a specific format is not reqeusted by using the URL parameter _?format=xxx_ or adding a file extension to the URL.

+#### Deauthorisation via job
+The Repository-tier Quartz job _acosix-deauth-DeauthoriseInactiveUsersJobTrigger_ may be used to periodically run the same deauthorisation logic as the above web script to deauthorise inactive users.

+By default, the job will use the exact same configuration as the inactive user deauthorisation web script.
+All configuration properties share the same prefix of _acosix-deauth.job.deauthoriseInactiveUser._.
+The following properties are supported:

+- _cron_ - the CRON expression defining the schedule of the job, default: \* \* \* \* \* ?
+2099
+- _dryRun_ - whether the execution should run as a simulation without actually deauthorising users, default: true
+- _auditApplicationName_ - the name of the audit application to use (default: _acosix-audit-activeUsers_)
+- _auditApplicationName_ - the name of the audit application to use (default: _acosix-audit-activeUsers_)
+- _userAuditPath_ - the path to the user name within the audit data to filter queries against; if empty, the user name associated with the audit entry will be used to query
+- _dateFromAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes the start of a timeframe in which the user was active; must be set together with _dateToAuditPath_ (default: _/acosix-audit-activeUsers/timeframeStart_)
+- _dateToAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes the end of a timeframe in which the user was active; must be set together with _dateFromAuditPath_ (default: _/acosix-audit-activeUsers/timeframeEnd_)
+- _dateAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes an effective date at which the user was active

+If none of the date-related configuration properties are set to a valid constellation, the date of the audit entries will be used as input to the report of the web scripts.

+**Note**: The job is disabled as well as set to _dryRun_-mode by default.
+This is to avoid accidental deauthorisation of all users should this module be installed without sufficient audit data to actually back the logic.
+An Alfresco administrator must explicitly enable this job and/or remove the _dryRun_-mode once they are confident it can work correctly with the data available.

 # Maven usage